Business Model Innovation

 Blackpool Grand Theatre

 "We know that time is precious for the businesses trying to get back on their feet after a turbulent few months so we have designed the programme to be as accessible and effective as possible.
 Now more than ever, SMEs need to stay alert to potential risks.
 While Covid-19 is around, and while issues like Brexit, climate change and seismic technological shifts affect us all, developing a culture of innovation around business models is invaluable for a prosperous, stable future."
-Matt Hutchinson, Project Manager
+Ewan Pullan, Programme Manager

 Costs & Apply

-This programme is fully funded, and available to European Regional Development Fund (ERDF) eligible businesses.
-Businesses must meet the ERDF criteria as below:
+This programme is fully funded and available to businesses which are eligible under the European Regional Development Fund (ERDF) criteria, as follows:

 - Based in Lancashire or Cumbria